-The School's investment in capital assets for its governmental activities as of June 30, 2016, amounts to \$1,169,680 (net of accumulated depreciation).
-This investment in capital assets includes improvements other than building, building and fixed equipment, furniture, fixtures, and equipment, computer software, information technology equipment, and audio visual equipment.
+The School's investment in capital assets for its governmental activities as of June 30, 2020, amounts to \$1,033,815 (net of accumulated depreciation).
+This investment in capital assets includes improvements other than buildings, buildings and fixed equipment, furniture, fixtures, and equipment, motor vehicles, computer software, information technology equipment, and audio visual equipment.
 Additional information regarding the School's capital assets is presented in a subsequent note to the financial statements.